 - $25,000 for bodily injury liability coverage per person: This is the maximum amount your insurance will pay for medical expenses if one person is injured in an accident you cause.

-- $50,000 for bodily injury liability coverage per accident: This is the total payout for all injuries from a single accident if multiple people are hurt.
+- $50,000 for bodily injury liability coverage per accident: This is the total amount of money the insurance company will payout for all injuries from a single accident if multiple people are hurt.

-- $25,000 for property damage liability coverage per accident: This is the maximum amount that will be paid for damage to someone else’s property or vehicle due to your fault in a collision.
+- $25,000 for property damage liability coverage per accident: This is the maximum amount the insurance company will pay for damage to someone else’s property or vehicle due to your fault in a collision.

-Indiana liability insurance also provides legal defense if a lawsuit arises from a covered accident.
-Bodily injury liability pays for medical expenses, lost wages, and other costs for injured parties, and property damage liability pays for repairs or replacement of vehicles or other damaged property.
+Liability insurance also provides a lawyer on your behalf if a lawsuit arises from an accident you cause.
+Bodily injury liability pays for medical expenses, lost wages, and other costs for injured people in an accident.
+Property damage liability pays for repairs or replacement of a vehicle or other damaged property from a car accident.

-While these liability policy limits meet the legal requirements, they may not be enough for more severe accidents.
-If damages exceed these minimum limits, the at-fault driver becomes personally liable for the rest.
-So, purchasing higher liability coverage limits from your insurance provider is highly recommended to protect your personal assets in the event of a large insurance claim.
+While these liability policy limits meet the legal requirements, they may not be enough for major accidents.
+If damages exceed these minimum limits, the at-fault driver becomes personally liable for the rest of the damages.
+So, purchasing higher liability coverage limits from your insurance provider is highly recommended to protect your personal assets from a large insurance claim.

 Are Indiana’s Minimum Auto Insurance Requirements adequate coverage?